 Part I, "Basin-wide Hydrologic and Water Quality Investigations", is a compilation of the physical and chemical data collected by · the ADF&G Su Hydro Aquatic Studies team during the FY 84 open water field season (May-October, 1983).
-In certain cases, the the 1983 data bases have been combined with the ADF&G 1981 and with other data bases 1982 data bases, along from other subcontractors (R&M Consultants and AEIDC) in order to present a most up to complete listing of currently available data.
+In certain cases, the the 1983 data bases have been combined with the ADF&G 1981 and along with bases from other other data 1982 data bases. subcontractors (R&M Consultants and AEIDC) in order to present a most up to complete listing of currently available data.
 These data are arranged by data type for ease of use by user agencies.

-Part I is divided into file chapters:
+Part I is divided into five chapters:

-Chapter 1 Stage/discharge investigations of the Susitna River basin.

-- Chapter 2 Channel geometry investigations of the Susitna River basin. - Chapter 3 Continuous water temperature investigations of the Susitna River basin. - Chapter 4 Water quality ivestigations of the Susitna River basin. - Chapter 5 Dissolved gas concentration investigations of the Susitna River basin.
+- Chapter 1 Stage/discharge investigations of the Susitna River basin. - Chapter 2 Channel geometry investigations of the Susitna River basin. - Chapter 3 Continuous water temperature investigations of the Susitna River basin. - Chapter 4 Water quality ivestigations of the Susitna River basin. - Chapter 5 Dissolved gas concentration investigations of the Susitna River basin.